 When we say that we want bring better care to more collections, we have the maturity model front of mind.
 To move 20% of the world's collections from Level 1 to Level 2 (however we define those levels) is a worthwhile and measurable goal.

-Environmental monitoring is an important part of conservation work, and sensors are an important part of environmental monitoring, but all of those strategies and tools are meant to support the larger effort of preserving a shared cultural heritage.
+Environmental monitoring is an important part of preventive collections work, and sensors are an important part of environmental monitoring, and all of those strategies and tools are meant to support the larger effort of preserving a shared cultural heritage.